mmoscatelli5/mmoscatelli5.github.io/_pages/research.md

     (left) A quasiperiodic structure composed of two-bars connected by beams \( i \) with quasi-periodic distribution. (right) The computed spectrum (the green regions are theoretical predictions of band-gaps).
 </div>

-### Mechanical behavior of yarns and cords
+### Mechanical Behavior of Yarns and Cords

 Polymeric yarns and cords are made up of hundreds of textile filaments (or fibres) twisted together.
-Typically, yarns (of the same or different filament materials) are twisted together to form cords, also known as multi-ply yarns. hese 1D structural elements possess high flexural flexibility while having high stiffness and strength in the longitudinal direction.
+Typically, yarns (of the same or different filament materials) are twisted together to form cords, also known as multi-ply yarns.
+These 1D structural elements possess high flexural flexibility while having high stiffness and strength in the longitudinal direction.
 Different scales are involved (see figure 3).
 The project positions itself at a mesoscopic scale and aims at developing a global three-dimensional model that, starting from the material behaviour at the level of the fibres, and including material inelastic effects together with geometric effects, can effectively predict the behaviour of yarns and cords in different stress conditions.
 This work is financed by [Pirelli Tyre Spa](https://www.pirelli.com/tyres/en-ww/car/homepage).